fredrik-j-lindberg/discord-social-bot/README.md

     - Make it configurable via commands
   - Add discord native timestamp of next birthday to /userdata birthdays output
   - Event gcal syncing?
-- Refactoring:
-  - Make it easier to add a new field
 - Docs
   - Add router section to readme
 - Improved devx